erincunningham7/project-portfolio-one/README.md

  ## Acknowledgements

  * Thank you to my mentor Daisy McGirr who pushed me in the right direction when choosing a topic for my website.
-All of the advice and feedback was taken on board and resulted in a project I can say I am proud of.
+All of the advice and feedback was taken on board and resulted in a project I can say I am extremely proud of.